-Since July 2019, Email DLP has implemented the following sending limits on a per-tenant or per-user basis.
+Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

-These limits apply uniformly regardless of the service you use (Google Workspace / Microsoft 365) or the delivery destination (internal/external delivery).
+These limits apply uniformly regardless of the service in use (Google Workspace / Microsoft 365) or the delivery destination (internal/external delivery).

-When a sending limit is triggered, Email DLP will return an error to Google Workspace / Microsoft 365.
+When a sending limit is triggered, Email DLP returns an error to Google Workspace / Microsoft 365.

-We appreciate your understanding as we work to maintain stable service.
+We appreciate your understanding as we strive to maintain stable service.

 If you have any questions, please contact HENNGE One Technical Support.